googleapis/google-cloud-java/java-redis/google-cloud-redis/README.md

 See the [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication) section in the base directory's README.

-About Google Cloud Redis
+About Cloud Memorystore for Redis
 --------------------------

-[Google Cloud Redis API][cloud-redis] transfers data from partner SaaS applications to Google BigQuery on a scheduled, managed basis.
+[Cloud Memorystore for Redis API][cloud-redis] transfers data from partner SaaS applications to Google BigQuery on a scheduled, managed basis.

-See the [Redis client library docs][redis-client-lib-docs] to learn how to interact with the Cloud Redis using this Client Library.
+See the [Cloud Memorystore for Redis client library docs][redis-client-lib-docs] to learn how to interact with the Cloud Redis using this Client Library.

 Getting Started
 ---------------
 #### Prerequisites
 For this tutorial, you will need a
-[Google Developers Console](https://console.developers.google.com/) project with the Redis API enabled.
+[Google Developers Console](https://console.developers.google.com/) project with the Cloud Memorystore for Redis API enabled.
 You will need to [enable billing](https://support.google.com/cloud/answer/6158867?hl=en) to use Google Cloud Redis.
 [Follow these instructions](https://cloud.google.com/docs/authentication#preparation) to get your